-In addition to real-world application benchmarks, there is another line of work: \textbf{ competitive programming benchmarks} \citep{alphacode, hendrycksapps2021, jain2024livecodebenchholisticcontaminationfree, quan2025codeelobenchmarkingcompetitionlevelcode}, which test the reasoning ability of models to solve challenging coding tasks within the specified time and memory constraints.
-All the previous competitive programming benchmarks collect problems from online coding platforms such as Codeforces and AtCoder, which do not release private test cases.
-The lack of sufficient private test cases may cause many false-positive solutions \citep{alphacode,evalplus}. \cite{alphacode} augment test cases by mutating existing test inputs. \cite{evalplus} leverages both LLM-based and mutation-based strategies to augment test cases with predefined rules.
-Even with over 200 additional tests per problem, \cite{alphacode} shows there still exists nearly 50\% false-positive rates.
-Other work~\citep{quan2025codeelobenchmarkingcompetitionlevelcode, zheng2025livecodebenchproolympiadmedalists, li2025humanityscodeexamadvanced} tries to solve this problem by creating a platform to submit LLM-generated solutions directly to the Codeforces platform.
+In addition to real-world application benchmarks, there is another line of work that focuses on \textbf{ competitive programming benchmarks} \citep{hendrycksapps2021, alphacode, jain2024livecodebenchholisticcontaminationfree, quan2025codeelobenchmarkingcompetitionlevelcode}, which test models' reasoning ability on challenging coding tasks under specified time and memory constraints.
+Prior competitive programming benchmarks typically collect problems from online coding platforms such as Codeforces and AtCoder, which do not release private test cases.
+The lack of sufficient private test cases can cause many false-positive solutions \citep{alphacode,evalplus}. \citet{alphacode} augment test cases by mutating existing test inputs. \citet{evalplus} leverages both LLM-based and mutation-based strategies to augment test cases with predefined rules.
+Even with over 200 additional tests per problem, \citet{alphacode} shows there is still a nearly 50\% false-positive rate.
+Other work~\citep{quan2025codeelobenchmarkingcompetitionlevelcode, zheng2025livecodebenchproolympiadmedalists, li2025humanityscodeexamadvanced} tries to solve this problem by creating an evaluation system to submit LLM-generated solutions directly to the Codeforces platform.
 Although this approach ensures that solutions are tested on the whole test set, its dependency on the online platform limits its accessibility to the research community, as large-scale evaluations involving thousands of submissions can overload platform servers.